asandhaa/MyPyPSa-biochar/README.md

 /some/path/without/spaces % git clone https://github.com/asandhaa/MyPyPSA-biochar.git

 ## Install the Library

-% cd MyPyPSA-Ger
+% cd MyPyPSA-biochar

-% conda create --name MyPyPSA-Ger --file environment.yml
+% conda create --name MyPyPSA-biochar --file environment.yml

 as Hier geht's weiter
-## Use the Model
+## Usage
 ### 1. To use the model, first we need to create the base network using [PyPSA-Eur](https://github.com/PyPSA/pypsa-eur).
 You need to install the cutouts and data to be used in the model, either by running the code below or manually from [Zenodo](https://zenodo.org/record/6827030#.YtFzv3bP1zo).

 % cd MyPyPSA-Ger